-EU member states nationals and their family members intending to work in Lithuania under an employment contract do not need to obtain a work permit.
-They can take part in recruitment procedures and find jobs under the same conditions as Lithuanian nationals.
+EU member states citizens and their family members intending to work in Lithuania under an employment contract do not need to obtain a work permit.
+They can take part in recruitment procedures and find jobs under the same conditions as Lithuanian citizens.

-According to the data provided by the Lithuanian Employment Service, the most in-demand specialties in the country are the following:
+According to the data provided by the Lithuanian Employment Services, the most in-demand professions in the country are the following:

 - Specialists: advertising and marketing professionals, administrators and executive secretaries, accountants, teachers, doctors and nursing professionals, sales representatives, application developers, construction managers.